-This post is dedicated to Maria McDonald, an inspiring example of Canadian patriotism.
+This post is dedicated to Maria McDonald, history tutor and Canadian patriot.

 A belated happy Canada Day to all my Canadian readers!
 And if you’re American, have a happy Independence Day!
 Or if you’re neither Canadian nor American, I hope you have a wonderful day all the same. 🙂

 I am privileged to be both Canadian and American, so though I live in Canada, I grew up celebrating both Canada Day and the 4th of July.
 I have many happy memories of standing with my siblings, singing all the patriotic songs we knew.
 On the 4th we’d sing “The Star-Spangled Banner,” “America the Beautiful,” “Three Cheers for the Red, White, and Blue,” and many more, but on Canada Day we only knew the national anthem.
 Deeply as I loved “O, Canada,” I was never satisfied.
 Surely this beautiful country of ours deserved more?

 As I grew older, my eyes were opened.
 I see now that beautiful as Canada is, it is also troubled.
 I long for it to mend its errors and atone for its sins, to triumph over the secular dangers that threaten to tear it down.
 Beautiful as Canada is, I want it to become more beautiful still.

 And so I wrote this prayer.
 It is patterned after “God Save the Queen” and can be sung to the same tune.
 If you are Canadian — or even if you’re not — I hope that you’ll lift your voice and sing it with me.